Skip to main content

 docker logs jetty-telemetry-jmx-scraper-1 2>&1 | head -10

-# Verify Jetty started with JMX enabled
+# Confirm Jetty started with the jmx module enabled

-docker logs jetty 2>&1 \
+docker logs jetty 2>&1 | grep "jmx"

 # Check Collector logs for Jetty metrics

-docker logs otel-collector 2>&1 \
+docker logs otel-collector 2>&1 | grep "jetty"

 Troubleshooting